WikiEducationFoundation/impact-visualizer/README.md

 1. CSV files should be named using the following pattern:
 	- `topic-articles-topic_slug.csv` where "topic_slug" is the Topic's slug.
 	- `topic-users-topic_slug.csv` where "topic_slug" is the Topic's slug.
 2. CSV files should contain Article titles (example: "California red-legged frog" OR User screen names (example: "MattFordham").
 Each entry should be on its own line/row.
 Only the 1 column should be present.
-In other words, the files should contain no commas.
+If User names or Article titles contain commas, the name/title must be wrapped in double quotes.
+There should be no commas outside of quoted text.
-3. If running locally, the CSV files should be placed within the *csv/* directory, alongside the aforementioned example files.
-If running on server, the files should be placed in the project's "shared/csv" directory, which will likely be somewhere like */var/www/impact-visualizer/shared/csv*.
+3. If running locally, the CSV files should be placed within the *db/csv/* directory, alongside the aforementioned example files.
+If running on server, the files should be placed in the project's "shared/db/csv" directory, which will likely be somewhere like */var/www/impact-visualizer/shared/db/csv*.

 ### Import Script